hubbcaps/gazee/README.md

 * Pillow
 * rarfile

-unrar needs to be installed and visible in the path of the user Gazee is running under.

 #### Unrar Downloads

+Unrar needs to be installed and visible in the path of the user Gazee is running under.

 [Windows](http://www.rarlab.com/download.htm)